Scarlet Sage Growing and Caring Guide

-Scarlet sage lights up the garden with tall spikes of tubular flowers.
+Scarlet sage (Salvia splendens) lights up the garden with tall spikes of tubular flowers.
 While red flowers are the most popular color, new cultivars boast white, purple, and pink flowers.
 All of these flowers attract dazzling displays of hummingbirds and butterflies.
-Plus, no matter what color flowers you choose, you’ll end up with a low-maintenance plant.
-Here we’ll take you through everything you need to know about growing and caring for Scarlet Sage (Salvia splendens) at home including planting, soil considerations, light preferences, feeding, pruning, and over-winter care.
+Plus, no matter what color flowers you choose, you’ll end up with a low-maintenance plant, in my experience.
+Here, I’ll take you through everything you need to know about growing and caring for Scarlet Sage at home, including planting, soil considerations, light preferences, feeding, pruning, and over-winter care.

 Botanical Name: | Salvia splendens |